tballison/commoncrawl-fetcher-lite/README.md

 The index files and the compound WARC files are accessible via `S3` (`s3://commoncrawl/`) and HTTPS (`https://data.commoncrawl.org/`).

-Users may extract individual gzipped WARC files with an HTTP range query from the compound WARC files.
+Users may extract individual gzipped WARC files with an HTTP/S3 range query from the compound WARC files.

-To ease access to files, Common Crawl publishes index files, 300 per crawl totalling roughly 300GB compressed/1TB uncompressed.
+To ease access to files, Common Crawl publishes index files, 300 per crawl, totalling 300GB compressed/1TB uncompressed.
 Each line of these index files stores information about a fetch of a single URL:

  1. the URL in a format optimized for sorting by host and domain